MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwnerlessGroupPolicy.md

 ```

 ### -MaxNoOfMembersToNotify
-The MaxNoOfMembersToNotify parameter specifies the maximum number of members to notify.
-A valid value is an integer from 1 to 7.
+The MaxNoOfMembersToNotify parameter specifies the maximum number of active members to notify in a ownerless group.
+A valid value is an integer.

 ```yaml
 Type: Int32